 The annual fee for the Amex SIA KF card is quite high at $337.05.
 No waiver is offered on the primary card although the $80.25 supplementary card fee is waived in the first year, and the first two supplementary cards get you an extra 1,500 KrisFlyer miles each.

-The current sign-up bonus for the Amex SIA KF Ascend card is up to 36,000 miles, made up of the following components:
+The current sign-up bonus for the Amex SIA KF Ascend card, which runs from 1st October 2018 to 31st December 2018, is up to 31,000 miles, made up of the following components:

 Just be prepared to cancel before the end of the first year – otherwise the annual fee is recharged with no recurring bonus.

-Overall the bonus represents good value for money whether you meet the lower or higher spending threshold – just make sure you’ll reach either $5,000 or $10,000 in three months.
+Overall the bonus represents good value for money – just make sure you’ll reach a $10,000 spend in three months to be eligible.

 The Amex SIA KF earns 1.2 miles for every $1 spent both locally (i.e. transacted in SGD) and overseas (i.e. transacted in foreign currency).
 The overseas earning rate is boosted to 2.0 miles for every $1 spent during the months of June and December.

 Beware the ‘Dynamic Currency Conversion’ (DCC) offer you’ll often experience overseas when paying with your Visa or MasterCard.
 It’s very common when settling your overseas hotel bill, for example, to be offered to pay in SGD instead of local currency.
 This is a terrible idea, because:

 a) you’ll suffer financially, even after the credit card foreign exchange fee is accounted for.
 If you remember the SGD amount you were offered to pay, then pay in local currency instead, once the transaction appears on your credit card statement you’ll generally find they were scamming you, you’d have paid at least 2% more using DCC.

 b) you will earn credit card miles at the local spend rate if you accept DCC, because the transaction will take place in SGD, not the local currency.